koinos/koinos-docs/docs/nodes/rpc-node.md

 curl --fail http://127.0.0.1:3000/v1/chain/head_info
 ```

-Check gRPC with `grpcurl` and the descriptor set from the same deployment
+Check gRPC with `grpcurl` and the descriptor set from the same selected
-bundle:
+release or commit:

 ```console
 grpcurl -plaintext \